sabbir-subhan/appium-Python/README.md

 - provide path to app file (android - .apk file, ios - .app file from xcode(xcode build the app file for example in /Users/$USER/Library/Developer/Xcode/DerivedData/) or in other location(ProjectSettings))
 - for iOS provide BundleID from xcode, check "Force device", device name and check "UDID" (search for it in iTunes or use terminal command: "idevice_id -l")
 - uncheck "No reset" checkbox
+- if inspector in Appium doesn't work, try to uncheck "Bundle Identifier"

 file desired_capabilities.py need to be updated accordingly to used device: